-- Identified, expressed, or anticipated demand in the general community - Availability of titles from vendors - Contemporary significance, popular interest or permanent value - Attention of critics and reviewers - Prominence, authority, significance, and/or competence of author or creator - Timeliness and accuracy of material including new editions of existing materials. - Relation to existing collections, such as titles in a series. - Statement of challenging, original, or alternative point of view - Authenticity of historical, regional, or social setting - Suitability of subject matter for youth - Appropriate reading level for youth - Culturally and identity inclusive
+- Identified, expressed, or anticipated demand in the general community - Availability and affordability of titles from vendors and publishers. - Contemporary significance, popular interest or permanent value - Attention of critics and reviewers - Prominence, authority, significance, and/or competence of author or creator - Timeliness and accuracy of material including new editions of existing materials. - Relation to existing collections, such as titles in a series. - Statement of challenging, original, or alternative point of view - Authenticity of historical, regional, or social setting - Suitability of subject matter for youth - Appropriate reading level for youth - Collecting racially and ethnically diverse materials is essential. - Materials that promote inclusivity of all users in areas that include: